ibm-cloud-docs/FileStorage/faqs.md

 {: #nfs}
 {: support}

-Both NFS v3 and NFS v4.1 are supported in the {{site.data.keyword.cloud}} environment.
+Both NFSv3 and NFSv4.1 are supported in the {{site.data.keyword.cloud}} environment.
+The NFSv4.2 protocol is currently not supported.

 The preferred version is NFS v3 because it's a stateless protocol and more resilient when network events occur.